David Beckham: Salford City

 In January 2019, it was announced that Beckham was set to join his Class of '92 teammates as part owner of English non-league club Salford City, taking 10% of the club previously held by Peter Lim, with the deal being subject to Football Association approval.
 On 31 January, the club announced that the FA had approved him to become a director of the club.
+In May 2025, Beckham and Gary Neville led a new consortium taking over Salford.